flare-foundation/flare-system-c-chain-indexer/README.md

 The configuration is read from `toml` file.
 Some configuration parameters can also be configured using environment variables.
 See the list below.

-Config file can be specified using the command line parameter `--config`, e.g., `.flare-ftso-indexer --config config.toml`.
+Config file can be specified using the command line parameter `--config`, e.g., `./flare-ftso-indexer --config config.toml`.
 The default config file name is `config.toml`.
 Below is the list of configuration parameters for all clients, most are self-explanatory.